-- (1) Every student has the right to an enabling environment in which student success and academic excellence are encouraged and pursued. - (2) Every student has the right to quality education, academic support, and transparent and justifiable assessment procedures. - (3) The bodies constituted by this Constitution in section 3 have a duty to identify and work towards the eradication of barriers to the exercise of these rights.
+- (1) Every student has the right to an enabling environment in which student success and academic excellence are encouraged and pursued. - (2) Every student has the right to quality education, academic support, and transparent and justifiable assessment procedures. - (3) The bodies constituted by Section 3 of this Constitution have a duty to identify and work towards the eradication of barriers to the exercise of these rights.